ExtraBB/deglaze/common/ingredients/sweeteners/Rice Syrup.md

 ## Substitutions

-If unavailable, use rice syrup, honey, or light corn syrup as alternatives.
+If unavailable, use corn syrup, honey, or malt syrup as alternatives.

 ## Storage